BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

     * You don’t maintain your key location.
     * You forget your key location.

+That's a big list, but the object isn't to thoroughly understand all of these adversaries, but instead to convert your ideas about vulnerabilities into our standard adversary profiles.
+And if some of them are scary, that probably means that you should be thinking about them (and hopefully avoiding them).

 After you’ve selected your adversaries, your should write them out in a list of decreasing problems.
 This might match precisely with your risk list, but some adversaries might get bumped up because they correlated to several risks that you identified.
 Keep the references to your asset and interface numbers, so that you can reference them later.

 {blurb, class: tip}